-Of course, the first one is the king of Philippine’s street food.
-If you meet a local, it’s almost automatic for them to ask you if you have tried balut.
-These are the 21-day-old fertilized duck eggs that may look revolting for Western culture – mainly because you literally see the hairy duck fetus inside the egg.
-It is one of the most iconic delicacies in the country, but also the most infamous one.
+Balut is the king of Filipino street food.
+If you meet a local, it’s almost automatic for them to ask if you’ve tried balut.
+That’s likely because these up to 21-day-old fertilized duck eggs look revolting to most Western foreigners and the locals like challenging tourists to eat them.
+I mean, you can literally see the hairy duck fetus inside the egg.
+It’s not for everyone.

 Here’s a great collage of how to eat Balut from Anna Garcia via Flickr (CC2.0)

 Many Filipino dishes are heavily influenced by Chinese culture.
-If you like Chinese food, this dish may be a little bit familiar to you.
-Siomai is small dumpling made with a meat and vegetable filling and wrapped in a special wrapper.
-They are steamed and dipped in soy sauce and calamansi, or the local version of lime.
+If you like Chinese food, this dish might look and taste familiar to you.
+Siomai is the Filipino version of a Chinese dumpling.

 Fish Ball, Squid Ball, and Kikiam

-Iskrambol, which comes from the phrase “ice scramble,” is another popular Filipino street refreshment, which consists of shaved ice, sugar, milk, extract and pink coloring.
+Iskrambol, which comes from the phrase “ice scramble,” is another popular Filipino street refreshment, which consists of shaved ice, sugar, milk, extract and pink food coloring.
 Popular during summer, they are quick to prepare and sometimes topped with chocolate syrup, small marshmallows, chocolate chips, or other sweets.
-I’m so mind-blown how this street food was so well put together.
-While this may have similarities with other country’s version of shaved ice, the Filipino version remains my favorite.

 ABOUT THE AUTHOR